artipie/artipie/README.md

 ## Repository permissions

-Permissions for repository operations can granted in the repo configuration file:
+Permissions for repository operations can be granted in the repo configuration file:
 ```yaml
 repo:
   ...